Gym class pull-ups may still haunt your dreams, but upper-body strength is totally achievable, even with no access to a gym.

 Start with feet hip-width apart.
 Squat until your butt is at or below knee height.
 Using arms to generate momentum, jump forward as far as possible and land in the same squat position.

-Once you’ve landed, drop hands back to floor (wrists under shoulders) and lift hips up to knee level to come to a reverse tabletop position.
-Carefully crab-walk backward to starting position then repeat.
-You can substitute the crab walk with backpedaling (running backward) if you need to.
+Once you’ve landed, drop hands to the floor (wrists under shoulders) and lift hips up to knee height to come to a reverse tabletop position.
+Carefully crab-walk backward to the starting position, then repeat.

-Keep elbows close to sides and at a 90-degree angle.
-Press palms upward against the surface and pulse, keeping your core engaged and back straight.
+Keep elbows close to your sides and at a 90-degree angle.
+Press your palms upward against the surface and pulse, keeping core engaged and back straight.

-3. Triceps Push-Up
+3. Triceps push-up

 Start in a high plank position with hands directly under shoulders, core engaged, and neck relaxed.
-Lower chest to floor, keeping elbows as close as possible to rib cage (you should really feel this along the backs of your arms).
+Lower your chest to the floor, keeping elbows as close as possible to rib cage (you should really feel this along the backs of your arms).